gyan1230/go-recap/06_map/readme.md

 	// m["one hundred"] = 100
 }

+Note:
+It is, therefore, necessary to initialize a map before adding items to it.

 Initializing a Map
 1. initializing a map using make function -> not nil map
     eg: var m = make(map[string]int)